Best For

 Bounce Test

-The Ashley Sleep Align Latex Hybrid has a moderate level of bounce.
+The Ashley Sleep Align Latex Hybrid has a high level of bounce.
 In our tests, we measured a total bounce height of 9.66”.
 This is just 0.01” more bounce than the average of 9.65”.

 Max.
 Depth